Jeff Teague: Boston Celtics (2020–2021)

 On November 30, 2020, Teague signed with the Boston Celtics.

-On March 25, 2021, Teague was traded to the Orlando Magic along with two future second round draft picks in exchange for Evan Fournier, but was waived two days later.
+On March 25, 2021, Teague was traded to the Orlando Magic along with two future second-round draft picks in exchange for Evan Fournier, but was waived two days later.

 Milwaukee Bucks (2021)

-On April 1, 2021, Teague signed with the Milwaukee Bucks reuniting with his coach Mike Budenholzer.
+On April 1, 2021, Teague signed with the Milwaukee Bucks reuniting with his coach from Atlanta, Mike Budenholzer.
 Teague played in 21 regular season games for the Bucks averaging 6.6 points 2.8 assists and 1.5 rebounds in 15.9 minutes per game.
 On July 20, 2021, the Bucks defeated the Phoenix Suns in game 6 of the 2021 NBA Finals, giving Teague his first NBA championship.
-He played in all 6 of the NBA Finals games, averaging 1.5 points, 0.8 rebounds and 0.5 steals in 9.3 minutes per game as the Bucks backup point guard to Jrue Holiday.
+He played in all six of the NBA Finals games, averaging 1.5 points, 0.8 rebounds and 0.5 steals in 9.3 minutes per game as the Bucks' backup point guard to Jrue Holiday.

 Executive career

-On March 9, 2022, Teague was hired by the Atlanta Hawks as a regional scout, returning to the franchise that drafted him in 2009 and where he spent his first 7 seasons of his career, as well as half a season when he returned after being traded back there by the Timberwolves.
+On March 9, 2022, Teague was hired by the Atlanta Hawks as a regional scout, returning to the franchise that drafted him in 2009 and where he spent his first seven seasons of his career, as well as half a season when he returned after being traded back there by the Timberwolves.

+Coaching career

+On April 27, 2023, it was announced Teague would be the new head coach of Pike High School, the same school he graduated from.